Stanley (2001 TV series): Film

-On June 23, 2005, Walt Disney Home Entertainment and Cartoon Pizza released a full-length direct-to-video movie based on Stanley, entitled Stanley's Dinosaur Round-Up.
+On June 23, 2005, Walt Disney Home Entertainment released a full-length direct-to-video movie based on Stanley, entitled Stanley's Dinosaur Round-Up.
 The film centers on the titular character as he, along with Elsie, Dennis, Harry, Marci, Mimi and Lester team up to save his Great Uncle Stew (John Ritter, who completed his work for the film before he died)'s dude ranch from the greedy Rockin' Rory (Randy Quaid) who intends to buy the ranch and turn it into an amusement park.